SAP/spartacus-docs/_pages/dev/features/asm.md

 ```text
 corsfilter.assistedservicewebservices.allowedOrigins=*
 ```
+**Note:** This wildcard configuration is flexible for development environments, but it is not secure.
+A more restrictive configuration is required for production use.

 ### Additional CORS Configuration for Customer Emulation

-You will need to allow a specific header for customer emulation to fully work.

-1. Add the `sap-commerce-cloud-user-id` to the values of the key `corsfilter.commercewebservices.allowedHeaders` in a properties file.
-For example:
+In order for ASM customer emulation to work, you need to allow a specific header.
+You must add `sap-commerce-cloud-user-id` to the values of the key `corsfilter.commercewebservices.allowedHeaders` in a properties file.
+The following is an example:

 ```
 corsfilter.commercewebservices.allowedHeaders=origin content-type accept authorization cache-control x-anonymous-consents x-profile-tag-debug x-consent-reference x-dtpc sap-commerce-cloud-user-id
 ```

-2. In a `FeaturesConfig` provider, set a key `enableCommerceCloudUserIdHeader` with the value `true`.
+Additionally, in a `FeaturesConfig` provider, set a key `enableCommerceCloudUserIdHeader` with the value `true`:

 ```
 provideConfig(<FeaturesConfig>{